 Skye is rightly heralded as one of the best places to see Eagles in the world.
 Numbers do vary, but on average there are 29 pairs of Golden Eagle on Skye, with at least 16 pairs of White-tailed Eagle, though new pairs are found every year.
 Despite this abundance they can be difficult to find, and on the whole are quite wary and tend to stay away from the most populated areas.
 Walks in the hills and along the coast tend to bring the best sightings, especially if you stay away from the most popular routes.
-Both Golden and White-tailed Eagles are regularly recorded from our croft, and we have seen them from the sofa and kitchen table!
+Both Golden and White-tailed Eagles are regularly recorded from our croft, and we have enjoyed views of both from the sofa and the kitchen table.

 Other superb birds that we frequently see here are the Hen Harrier, which can be seen year round.
 Other scarce raptors include Merlin, Short-eared Owl and Barn Owl.
 On the moorland we have Stonechat, Whinchat, Cuckoo and Wheatear, with numerous Skylark and Meadow Pipit.
 Smaller numbers of Red Grouse, Woodcock and Snipe breed nearby too.
 Warblers are common across the island, with Willow Warblers being the most abundant.
 The croft has a good range of native woodland which attracts colourful birds such as Siskin, Lesser Redpoll and Goldfinch.
 Skye has a number of rare breeding birds, including the Ptarmigan, Red-throated and Black-throated Divers and Great Skua.